 Iʼll start with a taco, soft like a cloud

 I want mine crunchy, I like to eat loud

 This silly song introduced me to the YouTube comedy duo, Rhett and Link.
-My sister and I became huge fans of them—we used to watch their daily show, Good Mythical Morning, for many, many years.
+My sister and I used to be huge fans of them—we watched their daily show, Good Mythical Morning, for many, many years.
 I can’t believe this video was not even 1 year old in early 2010. 😯 Though that year wasn’t all tacos and happiness, overall this song sums it up!